Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/StreamEmit"

-Re-exports all named exports from the "effect/StreamEmit" module as "StreamEmit".
+Re-exports all named exports from the "effect/StreamEmit" module as `StreamEmit`.

 **Signature**